JuliaActuary/JuliaActuary.org/index.md

 ### Risk Measures

 - Calculate risk measures for a given vector of risks:
-  - `CTE` for the Conditiona Tail Expectation, or
+  - `CTE` for the Conditional Tail Expectation, or
   - `VaR` for the percentile/Value at Risk.

 ### Insurance mechanics